nowshad-hasan/interview-preparation/preperations/android.md

 * What is a `LocalBroadcastManager`?
 [Developer Android](https://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.html)

 * What is the function of an `IntentFilter`?
 [StackOverflow](https://stackoverflow.com/questions/3321514/what-are-intent-filters-in-android)
+ * Specifies the type of intent that the activity/service can respond to.</br>

 * What is a Sticky `Intent`?
 [AndroidInterview](http://www.androidinterview.com/what-is-a-sticky-intent/)
+ * Sticky Intents allows communication between a function and a service.
+ * ```sendStickyBroadcast()``` performs a sendBroadcast(Intent) known as sticky, i.e. the Intent you are sending stays around after the broadcast is complete, so that others can quickly retrieve that data through the return value of ```registerReceiver(BroadcastReceiver, IntentFilter)```.
+ * For example, if you take an intent for ACTION_BATTERY_CHANGED to get battery change events: When you call registerReceiver() for that action — even with a null BroadcastReceiver — you <b>get the Intent that was last Broadcast for that action</b>.
+Hence, you can use this to find the state of the battery without necessarily registering for all future state changes in the battery.</br>

 * Describe how broadcasts and intents work to be able to pass messages around your app?
 [Techotopia](https://www.techotopia.com/index.php/Android_Broadcast_Intents_and_Broadcast_Receivers)

 * What is a `PendingIntent`?
 [Stackoverflow](https://stackoverflow.com/questions/2808796/what-is-an-android-pendingintent), [Developer android](https://developer.android.com/reference/android/app/PendingIntent), [Video - Developer android](https://www.youtube.com/watch?v=-iog_fmm6mE), [Blog](https://android.jlelse.eu/intent-vs-pendingintent-8ef2ad5824ed), [Medium](https://medium.com/@architgupta690/creating-pending-intent-in-android-a-step-by-step-guide-74784ec60c9e), [Journaldev](https://www.journaldev.com/10463/android-notification-pendingintent)

+  * If you want someone to perform any Intent operation at future point of time on behalf of you, then we will use Pending Intent. </br>

+* <b>What is an Action?</b></br>
+    * Description of the intent.
+For instance, ACTION_CALL - used to perform calls</br>

 * What are the different types of Broadcasts?
 [Blog](https://www.edureka.co/blog/android-tutorials-broadcast-receivers/)